superhx/mark/README.md

 ---
 ####Code

-Basic usage, read a bytes ,then parse it to `Markdown` , render `Markdown` and output
+Basic usage, read a bytes then parse it to `Markdown` , render `Markdown` and output
 ``` golang
 //marker parse the input and return a Markdown object
 mark:=mark.Mark(input)